Programme guidelines and clip art

 What images can I use on my own materials?

-To help you create exciting materials of your own with a similar look and feel to our programme resources, we have a range of clip art images available.
+Official programme resources need to be easily identified, so members can’t use the theme icons, theme names or badge images in their own materials.
+But to create exciting materials of your own with a similar look and feel to our programme resources, you can use our range of clip art images.

-Download these zip files for each section, then all the relevant images will be saved to your computer and ready for you to use.
+Download these ZIP files for each section.
+All the relevant images will be saved to your computer and ready for you to use:

 What other materials are available to support me to explain the programme?

-To help you explain the programme we’ve created three posters for each section.
+To help you explain the programme we’ve created 3 posters for each section.
 They include:

 What are the programme theme icons and resources?

-Theme icons: The programme has six core themes that run throughout all sections.
+- Theme icons: the programme has 6 core themes that run throughout all sections.
 Each theme has its own icon and name.
 Find out about the themes.

-Resources: There are a range of resources available to support the programme including badges, badge books, record books, handbooks, skills builder cards and unit meeting activity cards.
+- Resources: there are a range of resources available to support the programme.
+These include badges, badge books, record books, handbooks, skills builder cards and unit meeting activity cards.

-The theme icons and names should not be used on any locally produced materials including communications, websites, social media, resources or training materials.
+The theme icons and names shouldn't be used on any locally produced materials including communications, websites, social media, resources or training materials.